tachiyomiorg/website/src/help/guides/categories.md

 ## Add Manga to Category

 You can add Manga to a Category by long pressing on the one you want to add.
-Then press the label icon (<MaterialIcon icon-name="label"/>) (in the middle between pencil and three dots).
+Then press the label icon (<MaterialIcon icon-name="label"/>).
 Thereafter select which category you want it in.
 You can also add multiple manga to a category by selecting them when you see the label icon (<MaterialIcon icon-name="label"/>).

 ::: tip
 You can also add Manga to multiple Categories by selecting the categories you want to have it in